 A transactional funding lender is entitled to evaluate a borrower in accordance with the standard 5 C’s of Credit (which includes pulling a credit report and verifying the value of the collateral), but since there is such a heavy reliance on the borrower’s take-out financing (i.e. – the end buyer’s purchase proceeds and ability to follow through), there is a big emphasis on verifying the borrower’s ability to use the end-buyer’s proceeds to pay back to loan quickly.

-In the event that the investor/borrower closes on the A-to-B transaction, but the end-buyer fails to close on the B-to-C transaction (thereby killing the borrower’s exit plan), the lender could take corrective action such as:
+In the event that the wholesaler/borrower closes on the A-to-B transaction, but the end-buyer fails to close on the B-to-C transaction (thereby killing the borrower’s exit plan), the lender could take corrective action such as:

 - Option 1: Requiring the borrower to refinance their short-term loan with a traditional lender.